ravi-rajakumar/Zombie-Simulator/README.md

 - Time to turn zombie: 3 hours
 - Natural Human Birth Rate: 14/k/year
 - Natural Human Death Rate: 8/k/year
+- Humans are attracted to other humans, but resist overcrowding
+- Humans will 'idle' around one another for about 0-3 hours before getting bored and wandering off

 ## Units